sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 a preexisting one to follow (such as innerHTML going to innerXML, not innerXml).

-* Names I find too long (such as "createProcessingInstruction" have synonyms (such as "createPI").
+* Names I find too long (such as "createProcessingInstruction" commonly have synonyms (such as "createPI").

+* I don't like that XPath uses "preceding" and "following" but DOM uses "previous" and "next".
+So either form works.

-* Attr vs. Attribute
+* Attr vs. Attribute, DocType vs. Documenttype, cdataMarkedSection,...

 * Variables for character lists, syntactic constructs, etc.
 (such as namechars, spacechars, etc.: